Get the Recipe

 The first and easiest step is to toss everything in the fridge, from your bowl and rolling pin to the pie plate itself.
 (A warm-ish pie plate can soften the dough on contact, encouraging it to stick and making it more difficult to slice the finished pie.)
 You'll also want to refrigerate the "dry mix" (flour, sugar, salt) of your recipe, and the water, too, as the measuring cup itself may be warm enough to knock the chill off cold tap water.

-The goal of this step isn't to get things frosty-cold, but to simulate the temperature of a slightly cooler kitchen so that the finished dough clocks in at somewhere between 65 and 70°F. Outright frozen ingredients are bad news, cooling the butter to the point at which it no longer has the plasticity to roll and fold within the dough, which causes it to crack and crumble.
+The goal of this step isn't to get things frosty-cold, but to simulate the temperature of a slightly cooler kitchen so that the finished dough clocks in at somewhere between 65 and 70°F (18 and 21°C).
+Outright frozen ingredients are bad news, cooling the butter to the point at which it no longer has the plasticity to roll and fold within the dough, which will cause it to crack and crumble.

 Keep It Chunky